klekanger/wordpress-gatsby-starter/README.md

 You can learn more about the `gatsby-source-wordpress@v4` (experimental) here: https://github.com/gatsbyjs/gatsby-source-wordpress-experimental/#readme

 Or read this [blogpost](https://www.gatsbyjs.org/blog/2020-07-07-wordpress-source-beta/) about the announcement of the new source plugin for Wordpress.

-## Known issues

-- The URL for the Wordpress site is now hard coded into gatsby-config.js.
-This could be fetched from an .env file instead for easier customization.

-...and probably a lot of other things. :-)